hurstmichelle/QuadLabSite/content/authors/paige-dadika/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: A recent Rutgers graduate interested in researching the development of mathematical reasoning.
+bio: I am a recent Rutgers Graduate who is interested in mathematical computations when performed by adults and children who have not yet received formal schooling.
+I will be attending the University of Pennsylvania Psychology Ph.D.
+Program beginning in Fall of 2025.

 interests: